Social Anxiety

 Your comfort zone has many layers.

-It goes from comfort zone to fear zone to learning zone to growth zone.
+It goes from the comfort zone to the fear zone, from the learning zone to the growth zone.

-Now in this situation, you would probably go from comfort zone to growth zone.
-From one extremity to the other, and you would just skip the in-between.
+In this situation, you would probably move from your comfort zone to your growth zone, from one extremity to the other, and skip the in-between.

 That’s not an easy feat for anybody.